rawmind0/service-catalog/templates/traefik/5/README.md

   - true: the service will be published as *service_name.stack_name.traefik_domain*
   - stack: the service will be published as *stack_name.traefik_domain*.
 WARNING: You could have collisions inside services within your stack
   - false: the service will not be published
+- traefik.priority = <priority>     	  	# Override for frontend priority.
+5 by default
+- traefik.protocol = < http | https	>		# Override the default http protocol
+- traefik.sticky = < true | false	>		# Enable/disable sticky sessions to the backend
 - traefik.alias = < alias >					# Alternate names to route rule.
-Multiple values separated by ",".
+Multiple values separated by ",". traefik.domain is appended.
 WARNING: You could have collisions BE CAREFULL
+- traefik.alias.fqdn = < alias fqdn >					# Alternate names to route rule.
+Multiple values separated by ",". traefik.domain must be defined but is not appended here.
 - traefik.domain = < domain >		# Domain names to route rule.
 Multiple values separated by ","
 - traefik.port = < port > 			# Port to expose throught traefik
 - traefik.acme = < true | false >	# Enable/disable ACME traefik feature